-Today in 2021, mobile searches account for over 50% of searches worldwide.
+Did you know that mobile searches account for over 50% of searches worldwide!

 So chances are your potential customers are searching for the service or product you provide on a mobile device, so you don’t want them to choose one of your competitors because they provided a better online user experience.
 If your site fails to deliver a great experience, then they will immediately go elsewhere.

 Here are five things you should think about and do when creating or updating your website: